Natuzzi & Palliser mix high quality leather with poor quality frames & foundations to achieve an affordable price.

 Natuzzi Editions, the largest of Natuzzi’s brands, is sold through large U.S. retailers and franchise dealers.

-Natuzzi Editions is made in Asia.
+Most Natuzzi Editions furniture sold in the USA is made in Asia.

 Natuzzi sofas highlight the beautiful, plush leather.